alinecrsouza/triggerise-be-challenge/README.md

 ## Usage
 Is possible to test the service in Tinker, the Laravel interative console.

+Before use the service, you need to create and populate the products table (see Useful commands section below).

-Example (enter each line in the Tinker terminal and press enter):
+**Example** (enter each line in the Tinker terminal and press enter):

 ```
 use App\Services\Checkout;